paul-wolf/djaq/README.md

 difference with Quersets.
 Even then, Djaq is not a replacement for Querysets.
 Querysets are highly integrated with Django and have been developed over 15 years by many developers.
-It is a very well thought out framework that ultimately is the best choice working within a service based on Django's ORM. `DjanoQuery` is not better than `QuerySet`.
-It has a different purpose.
-This section is intended to highlight differences for users with high familiarity with the `QuerySet` class.
+It is a very well thought out framework that is the best choice working within a service based on Django's ORM.
+This section is intended to highlight differences for users with high familiarity with the `QuerySet` class for the purpose of understanding limitations and capabilities of DjangoQuery.

-Unsurprisingly, Django provides significant options for adjusting query generation to fit a use case, `only()`, `select_related()`, `prefetch_related()` are all highly useful for different cases.
+Unsurprisingly, Django provides significant options for adjusting query generation to fit a specific use case, `only()`, `select_related()`, `prefetch_related()` are all highly useful for different cases.
 Here's a point-by-point comparison with Djaq: